John Ruskin: Sexuality

+Ruskin's later relationship with Rose La Touche began on 3 January 1858, when she was 10 years old and he was about to turn 39.
+He was her private art tutor, and the two maintained an educational relationship through correspondence until she was 18.
+Around that time he asked her to marry him.
+However, Rose's parents forbade it, after learning about his first marriage.
+Ruskin repeated his marriage proposal when Rose became 21, and legally free to decide for herself.
+She was willing to marry if the union would remain unconsummated, because her doctors had told her she was unfit for marriage; but Ruskin declined to enter another such marriage for fear of its effect on his reputation.

 Ruskin is not known to have had any sexually intimate relationships.
 During an episode of mental derangement after Rose died, he wrote a letter in which he insisted that Rose's spirit had instructed him to marry a girl who was visiting him at the time.
 It is also true that in letters from Ruskin to Kate Greenaway he asked her to draw her "girlies" (as he called her child figures) without clothing:

 Will you – (it's all for your own good – !) make her stand up and then draw her for me without a cap – and, without her shoes, – (because of the heels) and without her mittens, and without her – frock and frills?
 And let me see exactly how tall she is – and – how – round.
 It will be so good of and for you – And to and for me.

 In a letter to his physician John Simon on 15 May 1886, Ruskin wrote:

-I like my girls from ten to sixteen—allowing of 17 or 18 as long as they're not in love with anybody but me.—I've got some darlings of 8—12—14—just now, and my Pigwiggina here—12—who fetches my wood and is learning to play my bells.Pigwiggina is a nickname Ruskin used for the girl as she looked after (lambs and) piglets; c.f.
+I like my girls from ten to sixteen—allowing of 17 or 18 as long as they're not in love with anybody but me.—I've got some darlings of 8—12—14—just now, and my Pigwiggina here—12—who fetches my wood and is learning to play my bells.Pigwiggina is a nickname Ruskin used for the girl as she looked after (lambs and) piglets; cf.